piyushsi/insta-mini/readme.md

 ```

-Response will be an Object containing all the meta tags from the URL.
-All tags are output in the example above.
+Response will be an Object containing all the information from the id.
+All information are output in the example above.

 ## Stack/Library/Module Used
 ```